NetApp/trident/docs/kubernetes/operations/tasks/backends/index.rst

 Trident will automatically offer up storage pools from backends that together match the requirements defined by a storage class.

-To get started, choose the storage system type that you will be using as a
+Choose the storage system type that you will be using as a backend, and create the backend using one of the options described :ref:`here <backend-management>`.
-backend:

 .. toctree::
    :maxdepth: 2